hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 	* OAuth 2.0 Multiple Response Type Encoding Practices, draft 08

-The Nimbus OpenID Connect SDK is licensed under GPL 2.0.
-Development licenses for integrating the SDK into proprietary products and services are available, please get in touch with us at http://nimbusds.com/contact.html
+The Nimbus OAuth 2.0 + OpenID Connect SDK is provided under the terms of the Apache 2.0 licence.

-2013-06-18
+2013-09-17